odorra/Landing-Page/README.md

 # Landing Page Project

-The target of the project is to create a page with different section and navigation to jump to each section and make an active selection on the selected section.
+## The target of the project
+1- Create a page with different section.
+2- Create a navigation bar to jump to each section.
+3- Make an active selection on the selected section.

+## Languages used
 This was achieved using HTML, CSS an Javascript.